Career and Technology Education

-Click here for more information about the Early Childhood Development program.
+Click here to learn about the NWHS Early Childhood Development program.

-Click here for more information about the National Academy of Finance
+Click here to learn about the National Academy of Finance.

 Computer Science: MCPS is working with Code.org in its efforts to encourage more students to take at least one course in coding.

-Click here for more information about the Computer Science Classes.
+Click here to learn about the NWHS Computer Science classes.